RoadieHQ/roadie-backstage-plugins/.changeset/slow-actors-sleep.md

 ---
-'@roadiehq/backstage-plugin-github-pull-requests': major
+'@roadiehq/backstage-plugin-github-pull-requests': minor
 ---

-Add provider to the plugin to be able to save some state in it.
+Add state to the plugin